wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 ```

 * title
-  * The title of the page the entity is stored on (this could also include namespace such as 'Item:Q60')
+  * The title of the page the entity is stored in (this could also include namespace such as 'Item:Q60')
 * pageid
-  * The page id the entity is stored on
+  * The page id the entity is stored in
 * ns
-  * The namespace id the entity is stored in
+  * The namespace id of the page the entity is stored in

 ## Labels, Descriptions and Aliases {#json_fingerprint}